WebAssembly/design/FutureFeatures.md

 * The following operations can be built from other operators already present, however in doing so they read at least one non-constant input multiple times, breaking single-use expression tree formation.
-  * Int32Rotr - bitwise rotate right
+  * int32.rotr - bitwise rotate right
-  * Int32Rotl - bitwise rotate left
+  * int32.rotl - bitwise rotate left
-  * Int32SMin - signed minimum
+  * int32.smin - signed minimum
-  * Int32SMax - signed maximum
+  * int32.smax - signed maximum
-  * Int32UMin - unsigned minimum
+  * int32.umin - unsigned minimum
-  * Int32UMax - unsigned maximum
+  * int32.umax - unsigned maximum
-  * Int32SExt - `sext(x, y)` is `x<<y>>y`
+  * int32.sext - `sext(x, y)` is `x<<y>>y`
-  * Int32Abs - absolute value (is `abs(INT32_MIN)` `INT32_MIN` or should it trap?)
+  * int32.abs - absolute value (is `abs(INT32_MIN)` `INT32_MIN` or should it trap?)
-  * Int32BSwap - reverse bytes (endian conversion)
+  * int32.bswap - reverse bytes (endian conversion)
-  * Int32BSwap16 - `bswap16(x)` is `((x>>8)&255)|((x&255)<<8)`
+  * int32.bswap16 - `bswap16(x)` is `((x>>8)&255)|((x&255)<<8)`

 * The following operations are just potentially interesting.
-  * Int32Clrs - count leading redundant sign bits (defined for all values, including 0)
+  * int32.clrs - count leading redundant sign bits (defined for all values, including 0)

 ## Additional floating point operations

-  * Float32MinNum - minimum; if exactly one operand is NaN, returns the other operand
+  * float32.minnum - minimum; if exactly one operand is NaN, returns the other operand
-  * Float32MaxNum - maximum; if exactly one operand is NaN, returns the other operand
+  * float32.maxnum - maximum; if exactly one operand is NaN, returns the other operand
-  * Float32FMA - fused multiply-add (results always conforming to IEEE-754)
+  * float32.fma - fused multiply-add (results always conforming to IEEE-754)
-  * Float64MinNum - minimum; if exactly one operand is NaN, returns the other operand
+  * float64.minnum - minimum; if exactly one operand is NaN, returns the other operand
-  * Float64MaxNum - maximum; if exactly one operand is NaN, returns the other operand
+  * float64.maxnum - maximum; if exactly one operand is NaN, returns the other operand
-  * Float64FMA - fused multiply-add (results always conforming to IEEE-754)
+  * float64.fma - fused multiply-add (results always conforming to IEEE-754)

 MinNum, and MaxNum operations would treat -0 as being effectively less than 0.

-Note that some operations, like FMA, may not be available or may not perform well on all platforms.
+Note that some operations, like fma, may not be available or may not perform well on all platforms.
 These should be guarded by [feature tests](FeatureTest.md) so that if available, they behave consistently.

 ## Floating point approximation operations

-  * Float32ReciprocalApproximation - reciprocal approximation
+  * float32.reciprocal_approximation - reciprocal approximation
-  * Float64ReciprocalApproximation - reciprocal approximation
+  * float64.reciprocal_approximation - reciprocal approximation
-  * Float32ReciprocalSqrtApproximation - reciprocal sqrt approximation
+  * float32.reciprocal_sqrt_approximation - reciprocal sqrt approximation
-  * Float64ReciprocalSqrtApproximation - reciprocal sqrt approximation
+  * float64.reciprocal_sqrt_approximation - reciprocal sqrt approximation

 These operations would not required to be fully precise, but the specifics would need clarification.